Worried about someone's mental health

 Some charities can provide mental health treatments such as talking therapies, but they can’t prescribe medications.

 Social care support could be support in the home.
 Or help to use local facilities.
 Social services can’t give money for any treatment that your relative may need.
+But, if your relative is assessed as needing social care support, they may be eligible for direct payments.
+A direct payment is money that the local authority (LA) can give to your relative to pay for the social care that they need.

 How can I help someone who is not a friend, relative or loved one?